Yacht (dice game): Gameplay

 These rules relate to the 1938 version of Yacht.
 The object of the game is to score points by rolling five dice to make certain combinations.
 The dice can be rolled up to three times in a turn to try to make these combinations.
 A game consists of twelve rounds.
 After each round the player chooses which scoring category is to be used for that round.
 Once a category has been used in the game, it cannot be used again.
 The scoring categories have varying point values, some of which are fixed values and others where the score depends on the value of the dice.
 A Yacht is five-of-a-kind and scores 50 points; the highest of any category.
 The winner is the player who scores the most points.

 Scoring

 The following are the 12 categories and the points scored in those categories:

+(*) Score is depending on the rule variant.

 If a category is chosen but the dice do not match the requirements of the category the player scores 0 in that category.

 A Yacht cannot be scored on Full House, but can be scored on Four of a Kind, although the fifth die is not counted in the score.
-The scores for the Straights vary, but a typical score is 30 for each.
+The scores for the straights vary, but a typical score is 30 for each.

 The maximum possible score depends on the scoring rules used, but with the above rules and both straights counting 30, the maximum score is 297.